"A TOWN WHERE HISTORY LIVES"

 The purpose of this railroad was to haul coal from the mines of Elk (and later Jefferson) Counties in Pennsylvania to the Buffalo, Rochester and New York City areas in New York State.

 The Pittsburg, Shawmut & Northern Railroad started its life on August 2, 1899 by the combination of five smaller, financially troubled, railroads in New York and Pennsylvania.
-These component rail lines were disconnected from each other and were comprised of a mixture of both narrow and standard gauges.
+These component rail lines were disconnected from each other and were comprised of a mixture of both

 The principal shops were divided between Angelica, NY and St. Marys, PA.
 The Angelica Shops were used mostly as car repairs, painting and maintenance of way work with some repairs on motive power.
 Locomotives were maintained and repaired in St. Marys.
 Both shops burned over the years and were replaced.
 The Angelica Shops burned on May 23, 1918 and the St. Marys shops burned on March 20, 1941.